 8. Use meaningful variable and function names.
-For e.g. instead of using ‘r’ use ‘radius’ to represent radius of a circle.
-Similarly, function name ‘calculateArea’ is better than any cryptic short name.
+For e.g. instead of using ‘r’ use ‘radius’ to represent the radius of a circle.
+Similarly, the function name ‘calculateArea’ is better than any cryptic short name.
 In a hurry, we may use short variable names but the time saved leads to double wastage of time later when you guess for what that short variable name stands for.

 9. Using print statements for later debugging is a good habit.
-But, removing them when final code is ready is, sometimes, a risky task.
+But, removing them when the final code is ready is, sometimes, a risky task.
 So, make a function that displays debugging information passed to it.
-When your final version is ready, simply comment the internals of this function.
+When your final version is ready, simply comment on the internals of this function.
 So, this requires changes only at one place.

 10. Once you are done with coding, start optimizing your code.
 Some of the variables you declared earlier may not be of use at this stage.
-Similarly, statements which are not loop dependent can be moved out of loop block.
+Similarly, statements that are not loop dependent can be moved out of the loop block.
 Sound knowledge of compiler can also help in optimizing the code further.

 12. Always indent your code for clarity and easy readability.

-13. You will also like the idea of organizing project files in into various folders like SOURCE, HEADERS, MAKE, EXES etc.
+13. You will also like the idea of organizing project files in into various folders like SOURCE, HEADERS, MAKE, EXES, etc.

 14. Study the code written by others.
 This will bring to you new programming techniques and what approach they have followed for the task for which you have also coded.